TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 10/1 Samuel 10.22.md

 ---

-Therefore they asked of Jehovah further, Is there yet a man to come hither?
-And Jehovah answered, Behold, he hath hid himself among the baggage.
+Therefore they asked of Yahweh further, "Is there yet a man to come here?"
+Yahweh answered, "Behold, he has hidden himself among the baggage."